 What does a chartered quantity surveyor do?

+Work as a chartered quantity surveyor is vital to the success of any project.
 Quantity surveyors handle a construction project’s expenses and budget.
 In most cases from start to finish and ensures that the project’s expenses do not exceed the budget.
 You will need a good understanding of the construction industry and excellent numeracy capabilities.
 You can operate in the government or private industry as a quantity surveyor, as government organisations employ quantity surveyors at all stages to assist in managing building initiatives on their behalf.
 For countries that need to invest taxpayer cash responsibly, the function of a quantity surveyor is essential.
 However, before you take up a management position, you need two to five years of experience as an intern or assistant quantity surveyor.

 Who is a chartered quantity surveyor?